ckormanyos/elliptic_cpp_int/README.md

 # elliptic_cpp_int
 `elliptic_cpp_int` exercises and exemplifies elliptic curve geometrical calculations.
 Big-integer machematics is carried out with arbitrary precision `cpp_int` from `Boost.Multiprecision`.

+## Calculation descriptions

+ECDSA mathematics with arbitrary precision signed big integers is exercised to create key-pairs, sign and verify a selected predefined and various random messages using the `secp256k1 curve`.

+One predefined message is signed and verified.
+The program continues to sign and verify 10 random messages and also to verify intended failure of a test case that is expected to fail.

+The arbitrary precision signed integer type `cpp_int` from `Booost.Multiprecision` is used for internal big integer calculations.

+## Notes

+This program is not intended for applicability nor for speed or performance.
+Rather, it is supposed to help visualize the beautiful mathematics of elliptic curve geometry and large-integer mathematics.